WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 Geographically

-Global Burden of Disease (GBD) is a group of indicators that characterize mortality and disability from major diseases, injuries and their risk factors.
-These indicators have been identified as a result of comprehensive regional and / or global medical statistical studies of the World Health Organization.
+Global Burden of Disease (GBD) is a group of indicators characterizing mortality and disability from major diseases, injuries and their risk factors.
+These indicators were identified as a result of comprehensive regional and/or global health statistical research World Health Organization.

-WHO measures the global burden of disease (GBD) in terms of years of life lost due to disability (DALYs).
-This temporal measure combines the years of life lost due to premature death and the years of life lost due to health conditions that do not meet criteria for full health.
-The DALY indicator was developed during the original 1990 GBD study to provide a consistent estimate of disease burden by disease, risk factor and region.
+WHO measures the global burden of disease (GBD) in years of life lost due to disability (DALYs).
+This time measure combines years of life lost due to premature mortality and years of life lost due to health conditions that do not meet criteria for full health.
+DALYs were developed during the original 1990 GBD study to provide a consistent estimate of the burden of disease by disease, risk factor and region.

 Table 1.
-World population with moderate and severe disabilities by region, sex and age.
-Data from the Global Burden of Disease study, 2004 estimate
+Global population with moderate and severe disabilities by region, gender and age.
+Data from the Global Burden of Disease Study, 2004 estimates

-The classification of diseases according to forms is given in Table 2.
-Here and below, we propose to consider a severe form of disability as an analogue of disability group I according to the classification adopted in the Russian Federation, and an average form - II disability group.
+The classification of diseases by form is given in Table 2.
+We propose hereinafter to consider severe form disability - an analogue of disability group I according to the classification adopted in the Russian Federation, average - disability group II.

 The severity coefficient is calculated for both sexes and all age categories for the entire world population.
-In some cases, one person may have pathologies of different degrees of severity; in this case, he is assigned up to seven classes of disability.
-The severe form of disability corresponds to classes VI and VII, the average form - from III and above.
+In some cases, pathologies may occur in one person different degrees heaviness; in this case, he is assigned up to seven classes of disability.
+Severe disability corresponds to classes VI and VII, moderate - from III and above.

-Table 2 Classification of disability groups in the Global Burden of Disease study, with indication of chronic diseases and complications for each class
+Table 2.
+Classification of disability groups in the Global Burden of Disease Study, showing chronic diseases and complications for each class

 Due to disability